Maslovskaya/Maslovskaya/README.md

 - **Udemy**, HTML & CSS & JavaScript
 - Certificates in various Python courses

-## Projects

-### Telegram bot for a startup
-- Developing a bot in Python for customer accounting and sending notifications
-- Storing data in SQLite, processing commands and integrating with API

-### Educational web projects
-- Websites, manually laid out in HTML/CSS with adaptive layout
-- Adding interactivity in JavaScript
-- Publications on Tilda and Google Sites

-### Text game in Python
-- Plot development
-- Script writing
-- Code layout

 ## Goals and motivation 📈

 - Get practical experience in commercial development in Python